Mondavi Center Presents

 Jackson Hall

-Rooted in tradition and alive with momentum, Al-Juthoor (“Roots”) and Aswat Ensemble unite for a powerful evening of Dabke, music, and storytelling.
-Drawing on dance and sound from across Palestine and the Arab Levant, this collaboration asserts culture as something lived, shared, and carried forward together.
+Rooted in tradition and alive with momentum, Al-Juthoor (“Roots”) and Aswat Ensemble unite for a powerful evening of dabke, music, and storytelling.
+Drawing on dance and sound from Palestine and the Arab Levant/Bilad al-Sham, this collaboration affirms culture as something lived, shared, and carried forward.

 On Sale Feb 20